mountaineerbr/shellChatGPT/man/README.md

 which *HIST_FILE* is the file name of (with or without the *.tsv* extension), or path to, a history file.

-When the first postional argument to the script is the command operator forward slash followed by a history file name, the command `/session` is assumed.
+When the first positional argument to the script is the command operator forward slash followed by a history file name, the command `/session` is assumed.